kadena-docs/kadena-docs/docs/smart-contracts/databases.md

 ---
 title: Database model
-description: "Kadena blockchain nodes store information in two different data stores, with a RocksDB key-value store that stores information about nodes, chains, and blocks and a SQLite database that stores information about Pact smart contracts and transactions."
+description: "Kadena blockchain nodes store information in two different data stores, with a key-value store that keeps track of information about nodes, chains, and blocks and a SQL-based database that stores information about Pact smart contracts and transactions."
 id: databases
 order: 7
 tags: